Enterprise AI | | 21 min read

 Maintain inventories, testing evidence, monitoring plans, and risk decisions.

-GS Consulting helps organizations calculate AI ROI, build pilot scorecards, map workflows, evaluate data readiness, design governance, and decide which AI automation projects deserve to scale.
+GS Consulting helps organizations calculate AI ROI, map workflows, establish baselines, build pilot scorecards, identify hidden costs, evaluate risk, and decide which AI automation projects deserve to scale.

 Why AI ROI Is Hard to Measure

-That flexibility creates measurement challenges.
 A chatbot may save employees time, but only if employees use it consistently and the outputs are accurate enough to reduce work.
-An AI document review tool may accelerate first-pass analysis, but the true savings depend on how much human correction is required.
+An AI document review tool may accelerate first pass analysis, but the true savings depend on how much human correction is required.

 The Basic AI ROI Formula